 I dropped a pebble into the water, then stood and watched the ripple effect that it created.
-I repeated this over and over, one pebble after another as I contemplated my words and the ripple effect they create in other people and in the world.
+I repeated this over and over.
+One pebble after another, as I contemplated my words, and the ripple effect they created in other people and in the world.

-To champion hope in this world the easiest thing for us to begin with is our words.
-There are enough damaging words thrown around with little thought behind their lasting impact.
-It doesn’t take much to say something kind and encouraging – to lift someone up rather than to bring them down.
+To champion hope in this world, the easiest thing for us to begin with is our words.
+There are enough damaging words flimsily thrown around, with little thought behind their lasting impact.
+It doesn’t take much to say something kind and encouraging – to lift someone up, instead of bringing them down.

-Positive words attract positive emotions and even science has observed “the heightened pre-frontal activity, which is associated with positive emotions, enhancing mental abilities such as “creative thinking, cognitive flexibility, and the processing of information” (Belle Beth Cooper, 2014).
+Positive words attract positive emotions and even science has observed how “positive emotions enhance mental abilities such as creative thinking, cognitive flexibility, and the processing of information” (Belle Beth Cooper, 2014).

-And whilst it’s often easy to join in with a group speaking negatively of someone elses efforts, it takes courage to stand up and say well actually I applaud them for giving it a go, or it may not have worked out for so and so but it’s probably an invaluable experience for them.
+And whilst it’s often easy to join in with a group speaking negatively of someone else’s efforts, it takes courage to stand up amongst your peers and say, “well, actually I applaud them for giving it a go,” or, “it may not have worked out, but it’s probably an invaluable experience for them.”

 “A word of encouragement during a failure is worth more than an hour of praise after success.” —Unknown (Morris, 2012)

-Unfortunately the opposite is true also – negative words, words of discouragement also have a ripple effect.
+Unfortunately, the opposite is true also – negative words, words of discouragement also have a ripple effect.
 For some of us, when we hear negativity we are able to block it out, reduce it’s power or re-channel the energy into motivation.
-But for many that are already going through a difficult situation, are feeling hurt, vulnerable or have been subjected to on-going verbal abuse, the result can be significant – a damaged self-esteem, self doubt, loss of hope or a negative outlook on life.
-I have personally experienced and also seen others go from feeling happy and confident, to reduced to tears or feeling so small and wanting to give up in a matter of moments, just because of someones discouraging or mean words, has demonstrated clearly to me, the power of our words.
+But for many that are already going through a difficult situation, are feeling hurt, vulnerable, or have been subjected to on-going verbal abuse, the result can be significant – a damaged self-esteem, self doubt, loss of hope or a negative outlook on life.
+Having seen first hand, loved ones reduced to tears, or feelings of inadequacy in a matter of moments, just because of someones discouraging or mean words, has demonstrated clearly to me, the power of our words.

-Negative words attract negative emotions and again science highlights how this negativity can create a “struggle to think clearly, to coordinate well with others, to take in new information and to come up with new ideas.
-Even existing routines suffer, as our concentration is taken over by our negative emotions” (Belle Beth Cooper, 2014).
+Negative words attract negative emotions, and again science highlights how this negativity can create a “struggle to think clearly, to coordinate well with others, to take in new information and to come up with new ideas.”
+(Belle Beth Cooper, 2014).

 Words are Powerful

-Proverbs – “death and life are in the power of the tongue”.
+Proverbs – “life and death are in the power of your tongue”.

-Words are powerful when spoken to one another and when spoken to ourselves!
-It’s important we don’t just blubber off sentences or allow self talk to run rampant in our minds, but rather having an awareness of our words and thoughts enables us to take control over what we choose to say.
+Words are powerful when spoken to one another, and when spoken to ourselves!
+It’s important we don’t just blabber of sentences, or allow negative self talk to run rampant in our minds.
+Rather, having an awareness of our words and thoughts enables us to take control over what we choose to say.

-And their is no need to hoard kind words, it doesn’t cost you anything, so when the opportunity arises freely give them away!
-This doesn’t mean being unrealistically optimistic, or dishonest with people, it just means making a conscious decision to choose kind words instead of nasty ones, encouraging words instead of discouraging ones, to make negative feedback constructive and communicated in a way that ultimately empowers someone.
+And there is no need to hoard kind words – it doesn’t cost you anything!
+So, when the opportunity arises, freely give them away!
+This doesn’t mean being unrealistically optimistic, or dishonest with people.
+It simply means, making a conscious decision to choose kind words instead of nasty ones, encouraging words instead of discouraging ones, and to make negative feedback constructive and communicated in a way that ultimately empowers someone.

-Do not underestimate the power of your kind words, you may never know their full impact but their ripple may put a smile on someones face, a skip in their step, or they may have a profound impact – your words may inspire them, stay with them, or begin a chain reaction that will change their life for the better!
+Do not underestimate the power of your kind words, as you may never know their full impact – their ripple may put a smile on someones face, a skip in their step, or may have a profound impact.
+Your words may inspire them, stay with them, or begin a chain reaction that will change their life for the better!
 I urge you to choose your words carefully, choose words that compliment and encourage one another, choose words that give hope, choose words with wings!

 “Kind words are easy to speak but their echoes are endless” – Mother Teresa